Your Cloud Journey: Are We There Yet?

 We’ve broken down the cloud journey into five major phases.
 Some of the organizations we work with travel through these phases faster than others, but pretty much everyone goes through them in order.
 The key is to keep the wheels of progress turning, so for each of these stages, I will provide tips for moving things forward.

 How to move forward: But, if you are still here, your team might benefit from talking to others that once saw things as you do.
 For example, if one or more of your executives is the obstacle to progress, get them involved in cloud discussions with their peers.
-At the very least, work on creating a business case for the cloud that puts the benefits in terms they understand like ROI, cost savings, converting CapEx to OpEx, tighter security and compliance, etc.
+At the very least, work on creating a business case for the cloud that puts the benefits in terms they understand like ROI, cost savings, converting CapEx to OpEx, tighter security, and compliance, etc.

 How to move forward: Identify the “safest” workloads to migrate to the cloud, e.g., those that have minimal compliance and security requirements.
 If you have limited experience in the cloud, work with a cloud provider that can help you migrate these workloads with little to no disruption to the business and manage your cloud environments to ensure they meet expectations.

-Stage 3: Exploration – Now, you’re getting somewhere.
+Now, you’re getting somewhere.
 You’ve identified the non-critical production workloads, and you’re starting to migrate them to the cloud.
 Many organizations will even test more than one type of cloud at this stage.
 The idea is to see what works for you and what doesn’t in a relatively safe environment.

 How to move forward: With so many cloud resources, you’ll need better visibility so you can manage elements like costs, resource utilization, compliance, and security.
 A cloud management platform can be a big help.
 Also, even though a company is all-in on the cloud, that doesn’t mean that they aren’t still missing some essential skill sets.
 If you don’t have one already, look for a Managed Service Provider that can help you fill in some of the gaps.

-Stage 5: Rationalization – If you’ve reached this stage, you’ll have migrated mission-critical workloads to the cloud, maybe even those that need to be in compliance with regulations like HIPAA, PCI DSS, FERPA, etc. It’s time to get serious about cloud governance.
+If you’ve reached this stage, you’ll have migrated mission-critical workloads to the cloud, maybe even those that need to be in compliance with regulations like HIPAA, PCI DSS, FERPA, etc. It’s time to get serious about cloud governance.
 With so many resources in the cloud, cost optimization takes on special significance.

 How to move forward: Make sure you have workloads in the right cloud environments.
 If not, build a migration plan for moving them to a better environment.
 If you have legacy systems that still reside on-premises, e.g., ERP applications in an IBM i environment, talk to your managed service provider about migrating those workloads as well.
-A private, hosted cloud may be your best option.
-A cloud management platform with strong cost-optimization functionality will allow better control cloud costs by identifying orphaned and under-utilized resources across your cloud environments.
+A private, hosted cloud might be your best option.
+A cloud management platform with strong cost-optimization functionality will allow you to better control cloud costs by identifying orphaned and under-utilized resources across your cloud environments.